The Medieval Cloak was worn over indoor clothing and protected the wearer from the cold, rain, or wind.

 - Button-Shoulder Cloaks: Worn exclusively by men, these cloaks were closed on the right shoulder, usually with buttons.
 This style of cloak seems to be the descendant of the Greek chlamys.

-- Mantles: A style of cloak witha center-front closure, usually with a cord attached to metal mounts.
-This style of cloak is the only style which appears on women.
+- Mantles: A cloak style with a center-front closure, usually with a cord attached to metal mounts.
+This style of the cloak is the only style that appears on women.

 - Royal Cloaks: A type of fur cloak with a fur capelet.
 This style seems to be worn only by men and evolves in the 15th Century into a ceremonial-only garment for kings and noblemen.

 Image Gallery: Cloaks in Medieval Manuscripts & Art

 During the late Middle Ages, tabards (a type of short coat) were used by men all around Europe.